privacytrustlab/ml_privacy_meter/README.md

 6. RMSProp

 ## Visualization
 The attack models can also be visualized in Tensorboard's dashboard.
-The user can view the privacy risk of the model, ROC of membership inference attack, compare privacy risk between datapoints with different labels.
+The user can view the privacy risk of the model, ROC of membership inference attack, compare privacy risk between datapoints from different classes.
 To create the visualizations, the user needs to call
 ```
 attackobj.test_attack()